Bakry13/cypressFramework/README.md

 *- You can use this framework to be a start point for your test automation project to write your automated test cases.*

+*- Page Object Model design pattern with data driven concept are included in this project*

+*- A report plugin is used in the automation project which is called "cypress-mochawesome-reporter"*

 *- You can find more details in cypress official website documentation:* https://docs.cypress.io/guides/overview/why-cypress